MRI Recovery with Self-Calibrated Denoisers without Fully-Sampled Data: Discussion

 \figref{perfusion17} and \figref{perfusion19} show representative frames from two different first-pass perfusion image series.
 Reconstructions from CS, PnP-BM4D, \resides, and \residem are shown.
 The top row shows the entire frame, and the bottom row displays two magnified regions from the images in the first row.
 The arrows highlight the details that are partially lost in some of the reconstructed images.
 In \figref{perfusion17}, the cyan arrows point to the leaflets of the mitral valve.
 In \figref{perfusion19}, the red arrows point to the papillary muscles in the left ventricle.
 For CS, PnP-BM4D, \resides, and \residem, \tabref{perfusion} provide the image quality scores averaged over five image series from three cardiac MRI experts, including two cardiologists.

-\section{DISCUSSION}
+\section{Discussion}

 In this work, we present an SSDL method, called \reside, for MRI reconstruction.
 Like PnP methods, \reside integrates a denoiser into the reconstruction process.
-However, PnP methods use pretrained denoisers, while \reside iteratively trains the denoiser on the images being recovered.
+However, PnP methods use pre-trained denoisers, while \reside iteratively trains the denoiser on the images being recovered.
 We present two variations of \reside, i.e., \resides and \residem. \resides is scan-specific and utilizes only a single set of undersampled measurements.
-The necessity to train the network in each iteration makes \resides computationally slow.
-In contrast, \residem operates on multiple sets of undersampled measurements and trains the denoiser on patches from multiple images.
-More importantly, due to its training on multiple sets of images, the denoiser in \residem generalizes to unseen images.
-The denoisers trained in \residem are stored and then utilized in a PnP algorithm without further training.
+The necessity to train the network in each iteration makes \resides computationally slow. \textr{In contrast, \residem operates on multiple sets of undersampled measurements and thus employs a more comprehensive training of the denoiser using patches from multiple images.} The denoisers trained in \residem are stored and then utilized in a PnP algorithm without further training.
 The computation burden of \residem after the training stage is comparable to CS-based iterative methods.